The Office of the Vice Provost for Climate

 Penn Climate is for everyone at Penn.
 Students, faculty, researchers, staff, and anyone who wants to engage with climate work can find connection, support, and community here.

 Join us for the spring session of the Penn Climate seminar series, featuring perspectives on the effects of climate change from across Penn’s twelve schools.
+Visit the Events page to see our full calendar.

 Developing Alternatives to Oil as Feedstocks for our Chemicals and Liquid Fuels